First-passage time of a Brownian motion: two unexpected journeys: Conditioning with respect to the first-passage time density with

 In the first case, $\vert \lambda \vert > \vert \mu \vert$, when $x$ approaches the boundary $a$, the conditioned drift behaves as

-which is the taboo drift we encountered previously and consequently, the conditioned process can never cross the barrier $a$.
-In the second case, when $\vert \lambda \vert < \vert \mu \vert$, the behavior is more surprising, even counter-intuitive, since for large times the conditioned drift $-\lambda$ is positive instead of negative.
-We can guess that during the intermediate times the process has been sent away from the barrier $a$, otherwise with a positive drift it will end up being absorbed at the boundary $a$ which is contrary to the initial hypothesis of having a positive survival probability.
-In the next paragraph, we will solve this weird behavior by calculating the probability densities of the conditioned processes.
+which is the taboo drift we previously encountered, and consequently, the conditioned process can never cross the barrier $a$.
+In the second case, when $\vert \lambda \vert < \vert \mu \vert$, the behavior becomes more surprising and counter-intuitive, since for large times the conditioned drift $-\lambda$ is positive instead of negative.
+We can guess that during the intermediate times the process has been pushed away from the barrier $a$; otherwise, a positive drift would lead to its absorption at the boundary $a$, which contradicts the original hypothesis of a positive survival probability.
+In the next paragraph, we will gain a better understanding of this weird behavior by calculating the probability densities of conditioned processes.